-PS745 Principles of diseases (3 credit units)
+PS745 Principles of diseases

 This course emphasizes on the pathological changes of the organ and cellular physiology which necessitates pharmacist intervention at the different body system.
 The course examines the molecular basis of the pathophysiological changes leading to human diseases.